 DYK: You need to be a member to rent equipment, but anyone can become a member of Wisconsin Hoofers!

 Fashion tip: As a member, you’ll get one of Outdoor UW’s signature Ski and Snowboard hats, as seen on students all over the UW-Madison campus.

 New to snowshoeing?
 You’ll quickly learn it’s a safe and easy way to enjoy the colder winter months.
 There are 14 park areas designated for snowshoeing throughout the City of Madison Parks system, and all are accessible as long as we have four inches of snow on the ground.

-Experience a new snowshoe adventure with the Wisconsin Union.
-Trek across frozen Lake Mendota or take the Lakeshore path to a bonfire at picnic point.
+Experience a unique snowshoe adventure with the Wisconsin Union.
+Trek across frozen Lake Mendota or take the Lakeshore Path to a bonfire at Picnic Point.
 A UW-Madison student will lead you on your journey as they discuss the history of the University and life as a student.